69 Rear South Franklin Street

 Since its construction in 1893, this building has been in continuous use for the Luzerne County Historical Society.
 Originally, the building housed the exhibits, library, and main offices of the Society.
-Since the library and archives and main office moved down the street to #49 in 1972, the building has functioned solely as a Museum.
+Since the library, archives and main office moved down the street to #49 in 1972, the building has functioned solely as a Museum.

 A long-term exhibition on the Native Americans of the Wyoming Valley includes local artifacts ranging from stone implements of the Archaic period to the archeological evidence of European influence.